mapsync/grayson-advisory/src/pages/blog/2019-07-25-boil-water-advisory-sample.md

 ---
 templateKey: blog-post
-title: Boil Water Advisory
+title: Boil Water Advisory Has Been Lifted
 date: 2019-10-11T15:53:16.428Z
 draft: false
+description: |-
-description: A Boil Water Advisory has been issued for East US 60 starting at Tark Hill.
+  A Boil Water Advisory has been issued for East US 60 starting at Tark Hill.

+  Has been lifted.
 ---
 ```